homermultitext/hmt-textmodel/README.md

 # edmodel

-Editions of the HMT project follow the OHCO2 model for citable .
+Editions of the HMT project follow the OHCO2 model for citable texts.
 In addition, the text contents of citable nodes are modelled as a sequence of tokens with multiple properties.

 The initial focus of the library is code to instantiate this model from TEI-conformant XML following HMT guidelines.